hninl23/hninl23/README.md

 - 💻 I am currently a third year Computer Science student and an aspiring Software Engineer.
 - 🗽 I go to Hunter College based in NYC
-- 🌱 I’m currently learning Python and experimenting with REACT to learn full-stack development.
+- 🌱I’m currently learning Python and experimenting with REACT to explore full-stack development.
 - 🧶 I really love crocheting (especially small plush!)
+- 🐥 Fun Fact: I have actually crocheted a chicken that looks just like my profile picture